KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/05-world-tree-axis-mundi.md

 * **Tree of Knowledge:** The **Entropic path of Fragmentation** through dualistic perception.
     Consuming its fruit activates L₂ (SS / SM: Anthra / Nousa) in a separated state (IL₂ (ISS / ISM: Echthros / Skotos)), casting consciousness into the **Khaonic Tree** of dual labor and decay.

+* **The Biospiral:** The Tree of Life and the Tree of Knowledge are not two separate ontologies, but two orientational paths within the single emanatory structure of the **Biospiral**.
+    Genesis presents them as a paired threshold at the embodied node, where consciousness is confronted with the centropic and entropic trajectories of the greater lattice.

 * **The Garden:** The embodied node where this **fundamental orientation** is presented to consciousness.

 ---